moorepants/dissertation/physicalparameters.rst

-First attempts at measuring the geometry focused on the benchmark parameters: trail, wheelbase, and steer axis tilt, but I also present an alternative method for the geometry that attempts to measure the distances in my model deviration.
-We assumed that the frame did not flex and that the wheel radii do not change with rider weight.
+First attempts at measuring the geometry focused on the benchmark parameters: trail, wheelbase, and steer axis tilt, but I also present an alternative method for the geometry that attempts to measure the distances in my model derivation which improves the accuracy of the parameters.
+I assumed that the frame did not flex and that the wheel radii do not change with rider weight.

 Wheel Radii
 ~~~~~~~~~~~